josuah/talk-zephyr-video-2025/presentation.rst

 What UVC adds to the table:

-→ USB camera protocol supported on Linux, Windows, MaxOS, Android, iPad (not iOS yet), BSDs, 9front, QNX...
-  (thanks to laptop lid cameras)
+→ USB camera protocol supported on Linux, Windows, MaxOS, Android, iPad (not iOS yet), BSDs, 9front, QNX... (thanks to laptop lid cameras)

-→ Linux interoperability
-  Standardize all the video controls with Linux
+→ Linux interoperability: Standardize all the video controls with Linux

 → ROS2: integration of robotics (via USB cameras)

 → OpenCV (via USB cameras)

 → Want to suport a new sensor on any ecosystem?
 Bring Zephyr support, and now it's everywhere